Empower (financial services): History

 In 2019, Empower signed a 21-season contract to the naming rights of the Denver Broncos stadium, which is named Empower Field at Mile High.

 In June 2020, the company announced its acquisition of Personal Capital, an investment and wealth management adviser, for $825 million.
-As of June 2020, Empower has administered more than $1.0 trillion in assets for 12.0 million individuals over 67,000 Organization retirement plan participants.
-In September 2020, the company also acquired the retirement plan business of MassMutual for $4.4 billion.
+As of June 2020, Empower has administered more than $1 trillion in assets for 12 million individuals in over 67,000 organizations.
+In September 2020, the company acquired the retirement plan business of MassMutual for $4.4 billion.

-Empower acquired the heritage SunTrust 401(k) recordkeeping business, which includes approximately 300 retirement plans consisting of more than 73,000 plan participants and $5 billion in plan assets.

 On September 29, 2020, Empower announced that it would acquire the retirement plan recordkeeping business of Fifth Third Bank.

-February 1, 2022, "Empower" replaced "Empower Retirement" as the company's public-facing brand name.

-April 4, 2022 Empower acquired Prudential Financial’s full service retirement.
+Empower acquired the heritage SunTrust 401(k) recordkeeping business, which includes approximately 300 retirement plans consisting of more than 73,000 plan participants and $5 billion in plan assets in January 2021.